watsonfellowship/watson-51/_fellows/jordan-mcclintock.md

 ---

-An exploratory journey that focused on garnering perspective of family refugee healthcare through narratives of displaced communities, non-for-profit organizations, government branches, medical institutions, and local communities.
-Further looking at political and economic climates of each location gave insight on the impact it had on healthcare accessibility for displaced individuals.
+I focused on garnering perspective of family refugee healthcare through narratives of displaced communities, non-for-profit organizations, government branches, medical institutions, and local communities.
+I looked at political and economic climates of each location to get insight on the impact they had on healthcare accessibility for displaced individuals.